 ALMA’s relationship with the Chilean community and government has been excellent both at the national and regional levels.
 Collaboration and communication are constant at the ministerial level (through the ministries of Foreign Affairs, Public Lands, Education and others, as relevant) as well as with regional authorities through the Intendente –the equivalent of a regional governor– and local authorities, through the mayor and town council of San Pedro de Atacama and Toconao indigenous community.

 Nationwide, since 2004 ALMA contributes to the development of astronomy in Chile through the ALMA-CONICYT Fund, allocated annually to promote human resources, instrumentation, teaching, outreach and fellowships.
-As of 2017, ALMA contributes approximately USD 615,000 USD per year to this fund, and has allocated close to USD 8,400,000 USD until now.
+As of 2018, ALMA contributes approximately USD 663,000 USD per year to this fund, and has allocated more than USD 9,000,000 USD until now.

 In the field of science, the observatory has strong ties with Chilean universities.
 For instance, the Universidad de Chile has played an active role in hardware development and commissioning for band 5, one of the increased capabilities of the observatory approved under the ALMA Development Program.
 The university has also been a member of the consortium developing a prototype cartridge for band 1, another potential innovation being considered as part of the program.
 In turn, the Universidad de Concepción has participated in the commissioning of the ALMA Phasing Project, a project funded by the United States’ National Science Foundation (NSF), ALMA’s North American partner.